jonlpersson/ed-latimore/site/_posts/2021-12-03-major-lessons-from-daryl-davis-klandestine-relationships.md

 The book is currently out of print, but the few booksellers that have used copies are willing to part with theirs for a hefty sum.
 I found a relatively cheap copy for $150.
 I didn't mind paying the price, and it was well worth it.

 The bulk of the book is an autobiographical narrative, but the afterward is Daryl's reflections on race relations, clarification of his motives for his mingling with the Klan, and his hopes for the future.
-I wrote Mr. Davis and got his permission to include parts of the afterward in this post to breakdown and contribute my thoughts here.
+I wrote Mr. Davis and got his permission to include parts of the afterward in this post to break down and contribute my thoughts here.

-{% include widgets/toc.html heading="12 major lessons from Daryl Davis' 'Klandestine Relationships'" list-items="The best way to get people to listen to you is to listen to them first, Fighting fire with fire only creates a bigger fire, You can disagree without being disrespectful, Someone has to make the first move in good faith, Ignorance breeds fear.
-Fear breeds hate.
-Hate breeds destruction., Acknowledge the similarities before you address the differences, Time and exposure are the only ways to eliminate racism, The root of racism and prejudice is low self-esteem, Categories create racial division pt.
-1, Categories create racial division pt.
-2, The problem with racial pride, Improving the blueprint for race relations" list-ids="1-the-best-way-to-get-people-to-listen-to-you-is-to-listen-to-them-first, 2-fighting-fire-with-fire-only-creates-a-bigger-fire, 3-you-can-disagree-without-being-disrespectful, 4-someone-has-to-make-the-first-move-in-good-faith, 5-ignorance-breeds-fear-fear-breeds-hate-hate-breeds-destruction, 6-acknowledge-the-similarities-before-you-address-the-differences, 7-time-and-exposure-are-the-only-ways-to-eliminate-racism, 8-the-root-of-racism-and-prejudice-is-low-self-esteem, 9-categories-create-racial-divisi-pt-1, 10-categories-create-racial-division-pt-2, 11-the-problem-with-racial-pride, 12-improving-the-blueprint-for-race-relations" %}

 ## 1) The best way to get people to listen to you is to listen to them first